Introduction

 • Make sure there are always a few hard copies of the Cheat Sheet close at hand.

-• Include the most critical coding guidelines on your Project Checklist and verify the remainder as part of your Peer Review.
+• Include the most critical coding guidelines on your Pull Request template and verify the remainder as part of your Peer Review.

-• Consider forking the original sources on GitHub and create your own internal version of the document.
+• Consider forking the original sources on GitHub and creating your own internal version of the document.

-• Jetbrain’s ReSharper and their fully fledged Visual Studio replacement Rider, has an intelligent code inspection engine that, with some configuration, already supports many aspects of the Coding Guidelines.
+• JetBrains’ ReSharper and their fully fledged Visual Studio replacement Rider have an intelligent code inspection engine that, with some configuration, already supports many aspects of the Coding Guidelines.
 It automatically highlights any code that does not match the rules for naming members (e.g. Pascal or Camel casing), detects dead code, and many other things.
 One click of the mouse button (or the corresponding keyboard shortcut) is usually enough to fix it.

-• ReSharper also has a File Structure window that displays an overview of the members of your class or interface, and allows you to easily rearrange them using a simple drag-and-drop action.
+• Both ReSharper and Rider have a File Structure window that displays an overview of the members of your class or interface, and allows you to easily rearrange them using a simple drag-and-drop action.

 1.5.
 Why did we create it?

-The idea started in 2002 when Vic Hartog (Philips Medical Systems) and I were assigned the task of writing up a coding standard for C# 1.0.
-Since then, I’ve regularly added, removed and changed rules based on experiences, feedback from the community and new tooling support offered by a continuous stream of new developments in the .NET ecosystem.
+The idea started in 2002 when Vic Hartog (Philips Medical Systems) and I were assigned to write a coding standard for C# 1.0.
+Since then, I’ve regularly added, removed, and changed rules based on practical experience, community feedback, and new tooling support in the .NET ecosystem.
 Special thanks go to Bart Koelman for being a very active contributor over all those years.

-Additionally, after reading Robert C. Martin’s book Clean Code: A Handbook of Agile Software Craftsmanship, I became a big fan of his ideas and decided to include some of his smells and heuristics as guidelines.
-Notice though, that this document is in no way a replacement for his book.
-I sincerely recommend that you read his book to gain a solid understanding of the rationale behind his recommendations.
+After reading Robert C. Martin’s book Clean Code: A Handbook of Agile Software Craftsmanship, I became a big fan of his ideas and included some of his smells and heuristics as guidelines.
+Notice, though, that this document is in no way a replacement for his book.
+I sincerely recommend reading it to gain a solid understanding of the rationale behind his recommendations.

-I’ve also decided to include some design guidelines in addition to simple coding guidelines.
-They are too important to ignore and have a big influence in reaching high quality code.
+I’ve also included design guidelines in addition to coding guidelines.
+They are too important to ignore and have a big influence on reaching high-quality code.

 1.6.
 Is this a coding standard?